GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Experiments

 In this section, we discuss the efficiency of our proposed method.
 By using soft tokens instead of the long original context to enhance the inference process, our method reduces the inference cost of the original context during the generation process by a factor of $r$.
 The overall floating-point operations (FLOPs) are calculated through two processes: compression and generation.

 The compression process can be expressed as:

-Here, $L$ denotes the original context length, $L_q$ denotes the question length, and $F^{*}(\cdot)$ represents the FLOPs complexity measure for module $*$, with the specific calculation process detailed in Appendix~\ref{apx:flops_cal}.
+were $L$ denotes the original context length; $L_q$ refers to the question length, and $F^{*}(\cdot)$ represents the FLOPs complexity measure for module $*$.
 The symbol $*$ indicates the architectural components, where $* \in \{\mathrm{Decoder}, \mathrm{Encoder}, \mathrm{LSA}\}$.
 For the generation process, assuming the answer length is $L_a$, the generation process requires $L_a$ forward passes.
 The FLOPs for the $i$-th forward pass are given by:

 Combining the costs of all components, the total FLOPs complexity is: